Lall-091/sql-docs/docs/relational-databases/performance/query-store-hints-best-practices.md

 ### Consider an older compatibility level after upgrade

 Another case where Query Store hints can help is where queries cannot be modified directly after a SQL Server instance migration or upgrade.
 Use Query Store hints to apply a prior compatibility level for a query until it can be rewritten or otherwise addressed to perform well in the latest compatibility level.
-Identify outlier queries that have regressed in a higher compatibility level using the [Query Store's regressed queries report](monitoring-performance-by-using-the-query-store.md#Regressed), using the [Query Tuning Advisor](upgrade-dbcompat-using-qta.md) tool during a migration, or other query-level application telemetry.
+Identify outlier queries that regressed with a higher compatibility level using the [Query Store's regressed queries report](monitoring-performance-by-using-the-query-store.md#Regressed), using the [Query Tuning Advisor](upgrade-dbcompat-using-qta.md) tool during a migration, or other query-level application telemetry.
 For more information on the differences between compatibility levels, review the [Differences between compatibility levels](../../t-sql/statements/alter-database-transact-sql-compatibility-level.md#differences-between-compatibility-levels).

 After performance testing the new compatibility level and deploying Query Store hints in this way, you can upgrade the entire database's compatibility level while keeping key problematic queries on the prior compatibility level, without any code changes.

 ### Block future execution of problematic queries

-You can use the `ABORT_QUERY_EXECUTION` query hint to block future execution of known problematic queries, for example non-essential queries causing high resource consumption and impacting critical application workloads.
+You can use the `ABORT_QUERY_EXECUTION` query hint to block future execution of known problematic queries, for example nonessential queries causing high resource consumption and impacting critical application workloads.

 > [!NOTE]
 > At this time, the `ABORT_QUERY_EXECUTION` query hint is available in preview in [!INCLUDE [ssazure-sqldb](../../includes/ssazure-sqldb.md)] only.